Population

 Latvia offers multiple immigration pathways, with investment immigration being one of the most popular.
 From real estate investments to business ventures and high-demand job sectors, there are diverse opportunities for those looking to settle in the country.
 Alternatives like the startup visa, critical skills visa, and family reunification provide additional options.
 As Latvia evolves, prospective immigrants should stay informed and seek professional advice to make the most of these opportunities.

-FAQ about Latvia Residency
+FAQ about Latvia Investment

 1. What are the main investment routes for immigration to Latvia?